 Hourglass dolphins are one of the most fashionable dolphins in the sea.
 These dolphins are smaller in size and have high-contrast black and white striped patterns along their sides.
 Their flippers are unique as they sharply curve down their body.
 Their beaks are very short and stubby, making these dolphins look similar to the critically endangered vaquita porpoise.
 Hourglass dolphins are extremely unique which make them more lovable!

 As you know, dolphins are pretty awesome.
 Sadly, marine debris can threaten all species of dolphins.
 But, if we work together and make small changes in our daily lives, we can protect these awesome animals from the danger of marine debris.
 Join Ocean Conservancy in the fight against ocean trash and sign up for the International Coastal Cleanup.
 This fall, join thousands of volunteers around the world cleaning up beaches and waterways to make the ocean a better, safer home for dolphins.
-Check out our clean up locations this summer to find a cleanup near you!
-Want to get started now?
-Check out our DIY guide to discover how to plan your own cleanup and start making a difference for the ocean today!
+Sign up to be notified when our new interactive cleanup site locator map launches, and soon, you’ll be able to pinpoint all the cleanups you can volunteer with this year!
+Too eager to get started?
+Check out our guide to launching your own cleanup and start making a difference for the ocean through volunteer leadership today!